 Networks help in projects.
 Knowing the right person in the right place at the right time helps solve and/or prevent lots of issues.
 Networks also contribute to the change the project works for.

 To make a network work it needs not to be self-serving.
 The perks of networking need to bring mutual advantages and lasting benefits to those involved and the professional community at large.
-And it needs to be clean of whatever allegations.
+And it needs to be clean of any allegations of inappropriate actions.

 Mary was managing a multi-million project whose success depended on a vast network of Government officials.
 She knew some of them through previous professional contacts.
 The majority though were totally new both in their jobs and to the project.